napsu/bigClust/README.md

 * bigclust.f95
   - Mainprogram for clustering software
 * initbigclust.f95
-  - initialization of clustering parameters and SLMB.
+  - Initialization of clustering parameters and SLMB.
 Includes modules:
     + initclust - Initialization of parameters for clustering.
     + initslmb - Initialization of SLMB.
 * clusteringmod.f95